Jas667/Jas667/README.md

 - **Try It Out**: [Trade Tracker](https://tradetrackerfrontend-production.up.railway.app/) **(Username: TestUser | Password: adminadmin)**

-- *Please note: The application is currently in a beta stage.
-Your feedback is invaluable!*
+- *Please note*: The application is in beta.
+It is optimized for desktop and tablet use.
+Mobile responsiveness is a work in progress, and you may encounter layout issues on smaller screens after logging in.
+I’m actively working on these improvements.
+If you have any suggestions or would like to contribute to the mobile-responsive design, your feedback and contributions are highly welcome and appreciated!
 ---

 ![Express](https://img.shields.io/badge/-Express-black?style=flat-square&logo=express)